 Therefore the routing and connection to and from the internet also works from now on.

 But why does this work and what’s all behind this two methods?

-Therefore we should know how hosts (nodes) on a network segment at layer 2, Gigabit Ethernet Switch in our case, determine the destination port at the switch to which they should send traffic for another host (node) connected to this port.
+Therefore we should know how hosts (nodes) on a network segment at layer 2 (data link layer), Gigabit Ethernet Switch in my case, determine the destination port at the switch to which they should send traffic for another host (node) connected to this port.